bhargav2427/typing-master/README.md

 - You cannot create multiple accout with a single email id.
 - On result page you can see right words wrongs words and time taken.
 - After login session is created and user will access urls till sign out.
-- When User entered rong email or password or try to sign up with already registered email he will get an error.
+- When User entered wrong email or password or try to sign up with already registered email he will get an error.
 - When User Login the session of user will be created after that only user will able to access.